Where we Sleep

 Sometimes the landscape itself becomes home for the night.

-We pitch tents alongside quiet rivers, in high savannah clearings, or in places that have been used for shelter for generations.
+During long stretches of wilderness, we pitch tents alongside quiet rivers, in high savannah clearings, or in places that have been used for shelter for generations.

 Rock Shelter.
-Sempre Vivas
+Sempre Vivas, October

-Levi’s old house.
-Taquaral
+Levi’s house.

 Wilderness Refuges